KylunR/MovieMatchup/README.md

 ### Graphics
 The application shows many movie posters in multiple activites.
 Posters are present in "Matchup", "Favorite List", "Search", and "Recommendations".

+### Difficulties
+I had difficulties creating in-depth tests for my activites.
+It was difficult to test the elements on screen it was difficult because out of my activies, three use RecyclerViews in which I could not figure out how to click a specific element on the recyclerview because they do not have individual IDs.
+In addition, my authentication process is through Google Firestore so the buttons and EditText fields are not present in my code and unaccessible to test.